-- The Company has been conducting training programs for EBARA Group executives and senior management-level workers to promote understanding regarding the importance of diversity and inclusion and teach how to effectively manage a workplace to fit the circumstances of each employee. - At the briefing for newly appointed managers, the Company has been raising awareness towards the promotion of female employees.
+- teach how to effectively manage a workplace to fit the circumstances of each employee. - At the briefing for newly appointed managers, the Company has been raising awareness towards the promotion of female employees.

 Status of Non-Japanese Employees (in Ebara Corporation)